sandeepsa1/dsa/01 Graph Theory/29-cycle-detection-sort-and-graph-properties/README.md

 5. After processing the current node, remove it from the recursion stack.

 ### 3. Union-Find Based Cycle Detection
-To detect cycles in an undirected graph using the Union-Find (Disjoint Set) data structure, we follow below steps.
+To detect cycles in an undirected graph using the Union-Find (Disjoint Set) data structure, follow below steps.

 #### Steps
 1. Union-Find Structure: